-In this case, we will run 3 sets of experiments, each 10-year long and with a 25-member ensemble.
-Starting from a long control simulation (performed in WP2), we restore the North Atlantic SST of each of the 25 members to either i) climatology, ii) positive AMV anomalies or iii) negative AMV anomalies.
+In this case, we will run 3 sets of idealised experiments with fixed forcing, each 10-year long and with a 25-member ensemble (i.e. in total 250 simulated years), as required by the DCPP-C protocol (Boer et al 2016).
+Starting from a long control simulation (performed in WP2), following the DCPP-C protocol, we nudge the local North Atlantic SST of each of the 25 members to either i) climatology, ii) positive AMV anomalies or iii) negative AMV anomalies, but leaving other regions fully coupled.
 By comparing these different experiments (in particular the extreme events), we hope to discover how the model responds to imposed SST anomalies in the Atlantic, the pathways through which the responses are expressed throughout the ocean and atmosphere and the extent to which we can attribute decadal climate anomalies at regional scales (particularly over land) to the patterns of AMV sea surface temperature.
-These experiments will be performed at both standard resolution and high resolution , thus providing information on the role of the resolution in resolving those teleconnections.
-This task will be performed in collaboration with Rym Msadek (CNRS/Cerfacs, France), who is a member of the DCPP panel and an expert in decadal predictions.
+These experiments will be performed at both standard resolution and high resolution, thus providing information on the role of the resolution in resolving those teleconnections.
+This task will be performed in collaboration with Jon Robson (NCAS Climate, Reading, UK), who is a member of the DCPP panel and an expert in decadal predictions.